 I found it to be slightly more expensive directly on the Miracle-Gro page than found at various sellers on Amazon.

 2: Misting Method for Fertilizing Orchids

-The second method on our list is from the same company, but in a mist form.
+The second method on my list is from the same company but in a mist form.
 In this method, you will water the orchids as normal.
 In addition, you’ll use a misting spray on the leaves and roots of your orchid.

 The number of times to be misted varies from daily to once a week.

 Misting sprays have a smaller concentration of N-P-K since you will be using it more often and directly on the leaves and roots.
 There is no need to dilute it, since it already comes watered down (too watery, in my opinion.)

 I have chosen Miracle-Gro® Ready-To-Use Orchid Plant Food Mist

 as my example to review.

 On the instructions of this mist, it says to spray the orchids once a week directly on leaves, roots and soil.
 The only place to avoid the misting is on the blooms.

 72% of consumers gave this fertilizer 5 stars, and 12% gave it 4 stars, totaling 87% in the highly-satisfied category.